SAP-archive/karydia/docs/features.md

 ### karydia.gardener.cloud/automountServiceAccountToken

-The feature defaults a service accounts `automountServiceAccountToken` to false in cases 5, 6 and 7.
+The feature defaults a service account's `automountServiceAccountToken` to false in cases 5, 6 and 7 of the following table.
 With setting `change-default` this is enforced for default service accounts, with setting `change-all` this is enforced for all service accounts (apart the ones in the `kube-system` namespace).
 The actual behavior of auto-mounting only changes in case 5, when `automountServiceAccountToken` is also undefined in the Pod definition.

 | # | service account | pod | k8s behavior | karydia behavior |
 |---|-----------------|-----|--------------|-----------------|